ashispati/ar-vae/README.md

         --> plain
 ```

+**Downloading Models**

+Folow the steps below to download the provided pre-trained models:
+* Create a folder named `models/MnistRESNET` in the root of this repository.
+Create the `models` folder if it doesn't exist.
+* [Download](https://github.com/ashispati/ar-vae/releases/download/0.1/MnistRESNET.pt) the `MnistRESNET.pt` model file and place it in the above folder.

 ### Contents
 The contents of this repository are as follows:
 * `data`: contains the data and pytorch `dataloaders` for the different datasets.